-Name and Present Position with the Corporation Common Shares Benefically Owned, Controlled or Directed Director Since Principal Occupation During the Last Five Years Dr. Albert D. Friesen, Chief Executive Officer, Chair and Director, Winnipeg, Manitoba, Canada 2,560,827 June 10/98 Dr. Friesen is Chief Executive Officer, Chairman and a director of the Corporation.
-Dr. Friesen is also currently the President and Chairman of GVI Clinical Development Solutions Inc., a product development consulting firm, based in Winnipeg.
+Name and Present Position with the Corporation Common Shares Benefically Owned, Controlled or Directed Director Since Principal Occupation During the Last Five Years Dr. Albert D. Friesen, Chief Executive Officer, Chair and Director, Winnipeg, Manitoba, Canada 2,580,827 June 10/98 Dr. Friesen is Chief Executive Officer, Chairman and a director of the Corporation.
+Dr. Friesen is also currentl the President and Chairman of GVI Clinical Development Solutions Inc., a product development consulting firm based in Winnipeg.
 Dr. Friesen is the Chair of the Board of Directors of Waverley Pharma Inc. (WAVE: TSX-V).
 Dr. Arnold Naimark, (1) Director, Winnipeg, Manitoba, Canada 84,194 Feb.
-28/00 Dr. Arnold Naimark, O.C., O.M., M.D., L.L.D., F.R.C.P., F.R.S.C., FCAHS is President Emeritus and Dean of Medicine Emeritus and Professor of Medicine and Physiology at the University of Manitoba.
+28/00 Dr. Arnold Naimark, O.C., O.M., M.D., L.L.D., F.R.C.P.
+F.R.S.C., FCAHS is President Emeritus and Dean of Medicine Emeritus and Professor of Medicine and Physiology at the University of Manitoba.
 Peter Quick, (1) Director, Mill Neck, New York, USA 28,150 Nov.
-29/05 Mr. Quick was a Partner of Burke and Quick Partners Holdings LLP, the parent company of Burke & Quick Partners LLC, a broker dealer.
-He is a member of the Boards of Directors of First of Long Island Corporation (FLIC: NASDAQ) and First National Bank of Long Island.
-He also serves as the Mayor of the Incorporated Village of Mill Neck, NY.
-Mr. Quick is past President and CEO of Quick & Reilly, Inc. and a former President of the American Stock Exchange (now the "NYSE Alternext U.S.").
+29/05 Mr. Quick was a Partner of Burke and Quick Partner Holdings LLP, the parent company of Burke & Quic Partners LLC, a broker dealer.
+He is a member of th Boards of Directors of First of Long Island Corporatio (FLIC: NASDAQ) and First National Bank of Long Island He also serves as the Mayor of the Incorporated Villag of Mill Neck, NY.
+Mr. Quick is past President and CEO of Quick & Reilly, Inc. and a former President of th American Stock Exchange (now the "NYSE Alterney U.S.").
 Brent Fawkes, CPA (1) Director, Winnipeg, Manitoba, Canada 57,376 Jan.
-22/13 Mr. Fawkes is a Chartered Professional Accountant with over 30 years of experience in accounting and finance.
-He is currently Chief Financial Officer of the McIvor group of companies and previously spent 27 years at one of the world's largest independent providers of aerospace services, StandardAero.
-He is a former board member of CAA Manitoba and CAA South Central Ontario James Kinley, CPA (1) Director, Winnipeg, Manitoba, Canada 47,100 June 16/22 Mr. Kinley is a Chartered Professional Accountant with over 15 years of experience in building, leading, and advising corporations through their daily operations as well as on complex restructurings, mergers, acquisitions, and capital markets transactions.
-He is the Chief Financial Officer of Algernon Pharmaceuticals Inc. (CSE:AGN) and was previously the Corporation's Chief Financial Officer, a position he held for nearly 10 years.
-Kimberly Kramchynsky Winnipeg, Manitoba, Canada Nil N/A Ms. Kramchynsky (also known as Ms. Kim Kline) is the past President of the Bioscience Association of Manitoba, a position she held from 2020 to January 2024.
-Prior to that, she was the Director, Training and Development of the Bioscience Association of Manitoba.
+22/13 Mr. Fawkes is a Chartered Professional Accountant wit over 30 years of experience in accounting and finance He is currently Chief Financial Officer of the McIvor grou of companies and previously spent 27 years at one of th world's largest independent providers of aerospac services, StandardAero.
+He is a former board member of CAA Manitoba and CAA South Central Ontario James Kinley, CPA (1) Director, Winnipeg, Manitoba, Canada 47,100 June 16/22 Mr. Kinley is a Chartered Professional Accountant wit over 15 years of experience in building, leading, an advising corporations through their daily operations a well as on complex restructurings, mergers, acquisitions and capital markets transactions.
+He is the Chie Financial Officer of Algernon Pharmaceuticals Ind (CSE:AGN) and was previously the Corporation's Chie Financial Officer, a position he held for nearly 10 years.